jkbrzt/django-settings-export/README.rst

 accessible from within templates.
 This app provides a simple mechanism for doing just that.

-It tries to make settings management easier by:
+**Principles:**

-* Requiring you to be explicit about what settings should be exported to templates.
+* *Explicit is better than implicit:* Only explicitly listed settings keys are exported to templates.
-* Failing loudly if an undefined or unexported setting is accessed.
+* *Errors should never pass silently:* Accessing an undefined or unexported setting key from templates results in an exception.

 Installation